kainegwork/Cybersecurity-Portfolio/Helpdesk/README.md

 - Hardware and software issues

 ## Troubleshooting approach
-When troubleshooting and issue I aim to:
+When troubleshooting an issue I aim to:
-1. Understand the issue from the users perspective.
+1. Understand the issue from the user's perspective.
 2. Establish the impact and urgency.
 3. Gather relevant information.
 4. Reproduce the issue where possible.